djmartins88/auto-minify/README.md

 # auto-minify
-Minifies HTML, JS, and CSS files
+Minifies HTML, JS, and CSS files with Terser